jabiralam7/termux-miunlock/README.md

 # Termux MiUnlock
-A program that can be used to retrieve the bootloader unlock token for Xiaomi devices. (and unlock the bootloader) using Termux
+A program that can be used to retrieve the bootloader unlock token for Xiaomi devices. (and unlock the bootloader without the official tool) using Termux

 **Note: This tool cannot bypass the 7, 14, 30 day unlock time.**